ArmoredPony/nu_plugin_hashes/README.md

-Here is a list of things that could not be implemented with code generation as they don't implement the `Digest` trait or require additional arguments to be executed. ~~I doubt that I will ever complete this list~~ I will note be able to complete this list so you are welcome to contribute.
+Here is a list of things that could not be implemented with code generation as they don't implement the `Digest` trait or require additional arguments to be executed. ~~I doubt that I will ever complete this list~~ I will not be able to complete this list so you are welcome to contribute.

 - [ ] [blake2b] algorithm with runtime defined output size